JuliaLang/www.julialang.org/jsoc/guidelines.md

 * **Logistics.**
   - What other time commitments, such as summer courses, other jobs, planned vacations, etc., will you have over the summer?
 @@

+## Words of Encouragement

+Confidence can sometimes hold someone back from applying for an opportunity.
+But, we will let you in on a secret: there's no such thing as a 'perfect' candidate.
+Open Source (and specifially the Julia Language) is a place where anyone and everyone can grow.
+So however you identify and regardless of your background, please apply if this is a program that gets you excited.